meilisearch/documentation/learn/cookbooks/qovery.md

 - Click on the "use a template" button.
 - Select "Meilisearch".
-- Select your Github or Gitlab repository where Qovery will save your configuration files (Qovery uses Git as the source of truth).
+- Select your GitHub or GitLab repository where Qovery will save your configuration files (Qovery uses Git as the source of truth).
 - Click on "deploy".

 Congrats 🔥 - Your Meilisearch instance is deployed and ready to be used 🎉